Bergen to Oslo: Norway’s Most Spectacular Train Ride

 Bergen to Oslo in winter

-The tickets become available 90 days prior to departure and prices vary between 249 and 994 NOK (roughly between 25€ and 100€ or 28-111 USD).
+The tickets become available 90 days before departure and prices start at 269 NOK one way (roughly 23€ or 24 USD).
 Prices tend to be higher during the weekends, especially in spring and summer.
 Also, they are generally lower for the overnight ride.
 However, I highly recommend taking a daytime train, especially during winter, to enjoy the beautiful landscape.

-I am the kind of person that gets quite easily bored during long train or bus rides but this one just flew.
+I am the kind of person who gets quite easily bored during long train or bus rides but this one just flew.
 I didn’t even realize when the seven hours passed and I had to get off in Oslo.
 The beauty of the landscape was enough to keep me busy looking out the window.

 Beautiful Norwegian landscape